C8forT/ScrcpyWiFi/README.md

     LMDE 5 - Install scrcpy from the source code - https://github.com/Genymobile/scrcpy/blob/master/BUILD.md#simple
     (the repository and snap versions of scrcpy did not work for me).

+If launching ScrcpyWiFi generates an error indicating that your system has an incorrect version of adb, which happened to me on LMDE 5, installing scrcpy from the source code should force scrcpy to work with the version of adb installed on your computer.
+Of course,  uninstall any other scrcpy installations first.

 2. Reboot your computer after installing the above applications.